 1) They’re intuitive

 The first thing I notice when I open a new authoring tool is how easy (or difficult!) it is to find the key functionalities that I need.
 I’m always impressed by authoring software that guides you smoothly through the elements on the screen the first time you see them.
 An easy-to-understand, intuitive user interface is one the most important characteristics of the best authoring tools on the market.
 You must be able to work out how to build eLearning courses within the first few minutes.

 In the past, we had to create a different version of a course for every device we wanted it to work in.
 There wasn’t such a thing as responsive HTML5.
 Building a single course that would look great on any device was the dream of every instructional designer.
 The good news is that many of the best authoring tools automatically do this for you.
 The dream has come true!
 By creating one single version of an eLearning course that works on all devices, we save time and therefore money.

 There was a time in the not too distant past in which we all had to travel to the office to work.
 In L&D teams, trainers, instructional designers, subject matter experts, producers, and graphic and digital designers all had to be present in the same room to discuss how we were going to create a training course from start to finish.
 The world has changed and, thanks to cloud-based authoring tools, technology allows many of us who work in the eLearning industry to do our jobs remotely.
 Authoring tools have had a lot to do with that.

 The best authoring tools are those that allow teams to collaborate from different locations.
-You can create, amend, edit and update eLearning courses from anywhere in the world.
+You can create, amend, edit and update courses from anywhere in the world using your eLearning software.
 This means travel costs and time are greatly reduced or, in some cases, even disappear entirely.
 To create successful eLearning material, the most important things you need to get started are a good authoring tool and access to the Internet.
 Everything will always be stored there, on the cloud—ready to be updated at the touch of a few buttons.